 New opportunities are setting in place a future for the city centre.
 The Amsterdam municipal council’s 1012 project aims to discourage crime and corruption in the city centre by reducing the types of businesses that are conducive to crime and by permitting prostitution in just two areas.
 Together with local residents, business proprietors and investors, the municipal council is working to strengthen the area’s unique character and stimulate an economic upgrade.
 Read more about the 1012 project in the Red Light District.

-Visiting the Red Light District
+Visiting the Red Light District in Amsterdam

 Not everything goes